astropy/asdf-astropy/docs/asdf-astropy/details.rst

 the tags that are defined by the `asdf-coordinates-schemas package <https://github.com/asdf-format/asdf-coordinates-schemas>`_.
-Moreover, many of the converters in **asdf-astropy** related to units implement tags that are defined in the `ASDF-standard <https://asdf-standard.readthedocs.io/en/latest/>`.
+Moreover, many of the converters in **asdf-astropy** related to units implement tags that are defined in the :ref:`ASDF-standard <asdf-standard:asdf-standard>`.
 Finally, there are converters in **asdf-astropy** whose tags are defined within **asdf-astropy** itself.
 See :ref:`asdf-astropy_manifest` for a listing of all these tags.
 Documentation of the individual schemas defined by **asdf-astropy**, which are used to assemble these tags can be